Japan PM unveils $113bn stimulus as poll numbers slump

 “On the other hand, in the current situation where the rise in wages is not catching up with the rise in prices, it is necessary to support people’s disposable income temporarily so as to avoid moving back to deflation,” he said.

-The government was expected to give more details later, but reports said the programme would be worth 37.4 trillion yen when including private sector spending.

-The plan involves income and residential tax reductions of 40,000 yen per person, and 70,000 yen cash handouts to low-income households, according to public broadcaster NHK and other local media.
+The plan involves income and residential tax reductions of 40,000 yen per person, and 70,000 yen cash handouts to low-income households, Kishida told reporters.
+He also pledged to “lead the way (next year) in urging the business community to raise wages to a level higher than this year”.

+The package was approved by the cabinet on Thursday, and according to public broadcaster NHK, the government plans to submit a draft of the supplementary budget to parliament this month.

+The programme will be worth 37.4 trillion yen taking into account private sector spending, local media reported.

-Fuel subsidies will also be extended and there will be funds to promote investments in high-tech areas including the chip and space industries.
+There will be funds to promote investment in high-tech areas including the chip and electric vehicle industries.

 The package will likely add to Japan’s debt mountain, which stood at 261 percent of gross domestic product in 2022, one of the world’s highest.